imetaxas/java-tools/readme.md

 [![Main Site][gh-pages-shield]][gh-pages-link]

-## A collection of re-usable Java classes.
+## A collection of tested re-usable Java classes.

 1. Efficiency search for the occurrences of a sequence of bytes within a byte array
 2. Hash hex